2219323130/YOLOv10_PaddleOCR_License_Plate_Recognition/README.md

 ### If you just use my trained model

-1.Change the model path, the model file is in YOLOv10_PaddleOCR_License_Plate_Recognition\train\weights\best.pt 2.Change the font_path,the font file is in YOLOv10_PaddleOCR_License_Plate_Recognition\simfang.ttf
+1.Change the model path, the model file is in YOLOv10_PaddleOCR_License_Plate_Recognition\train\weights\best.pt.
+2.Change the font_path,the font file is in YOLOv10_PaddleOCR_License_Plate_Recognition\simfang.ttf.

 ### If you want to train your own license plate detection and recognition model

 Dataset can be downloaded at https://universe.roboflow.com/

-1.Change the model path
+1.Change the model path.
-2.Change the license_plate_label
+2.Change the license_plate_label.
-3.Change the font_path
+3.Change the font_path.

 ### Running the Application